 The size of the refrigeration system, how powerful it is in terms of horsepower, depends on whether it is a refrigerator, freezer, or both.
 For example smaller refrigeration units generally have a 1/2 horsepower compressor while freezers have a 1 horsepower compressor for greater cooling power.
 Larger units will require increasingly more horsepower as the box size increases.
 First determine the size box you need then decide on the the size of the refrigeration system.
 Take into account how often the door may be open.
 If it will be open frequently then you may want to up the power of the system, or at least have a strip door (clear plastic strips which keep in cold air).

 Walk in refrigerators and freezers have various configurations for the refrigeration system.
-Your ideal configuration will depend on factors such factors as:
+Your ideal configuration will depend on such factors as:

 - Power requirements: more cubic footage requires more cooling power